Supporting climate action in your classroom

 Our Transition Year Unit is a one-stop-shop for TY coordinators and teachers.
 This reframes our most popular activities as a 45-hour TY Unit on GCE and climate action.
 Use it whole or integrate it into other TY Units!

-These five factsheets are packed with up-to-date, rigorously researched data on global themes that connect with the Teacher Toolkit.
 Remember key data at a glance, and never be stuck for a fact again!

 Extra activities